gradlifier/wicket-source/developers.md

 7. Ensure that text about the wicket attributes shows up, and one of the lines is hyperlinked.
 8. Click the hyperlink and you should see Eclipse open the right file and jump to the right line number.
 9. Inspect something else in the web page.
 The panel should update with the item you're now inspecting.
+10. In the sidebar pane, hover over `eclipse-url` and validate that it's creating a URL correctly, and that the hover tooltip css behavior looks decent.

 Next we'll test the preferences pane and custom settings.